Ili Boleng

 We agreed to start out on motorcycle at 0500 the next morning.

 Loud songs from a nearby minaret woke me up already at 0400.
 The net effect was that we started slightly earlier than agreed.
 Good motorcycle ride out of town, gently uphill, then more uphill as we drove the road serving Lamalota.
 Our motorcycle drivers (or the bikes?) did not seem quite up to the task of driving the farm road, thus we started walking already at the lower end of the rough section.
 The rest of the road was in quite good condition.
 Leaving at 0715, we were actually a party of 4 (I have no idea why.)
-The The
+The hike to the last building near the end of the farm road, was quite easy.

 Resources: